Campaign against impunity 2017

-According to IFJ statistics 93 journalists lost their lives when carrying out their duties since the beginning of the year.
-Today only one out of 10 killings in the media is investigated.
-The situation for non-fatal attacks on journalists is even worst.
+According to IFJ statistics, 56 journalists have lost their lives while carrying out their duties since the beginning of the year.
+Today only one out of 10 killings of journalists is investigated.
+The situation for non-fatal attacks on journalists is even worse.
 Governments fail in their duty to hunt down the harassers, the attackers, the killers of media workers.
 Impunity not only endangers journalists, it imperils democracy and compromises hopes for peace and development.
-Legal guarantees exist for the protection of journalists as civilians which states are duty bound to enforce under domestic and international law.
+Legal guarantees exist for the protection of journalists as civilians which states are duty bound to enforce under domestic and international law (read more below).

-Our #endimpunity campaign 2016 aims at holding governments and de facto governments accountable for their impunity records and denouncing any crime targeting journalists that remain unpunished.
+Our #endimpunity campaign 2017 aims at holding governments and de facto governments accountable for their impunity records and denouncing any crimes targeting journalists that remain unpunished.
 Murder is the highest form of these crimes but all attacks targeting journalists that remain unpunished must be denounced.

 The crisis of violence and impunity in Mexico, one of the countries with the highest number of crimes against journalists, shows no signs of abating.
-Since early 2010, at least 57 journalists and press workers have lost their lives whilst exercising their profession, including 8 in 2016, in the general context of violence that is pounding the country since the beginning of the so-called “drugs war”.
-Alongside the assassinations, at least 20 press workers have gone missing.
-In areas such as Veracruz and Oaxaca, the situation is particularly delicate owing to the widespread infiltration of drug trafficking among state security forces.
+Since early 2010, at least 72 journalists and press workers have lost their lives whilst exercising their profession, including 12 in 2017, in the general context of violence that has been pounding the country since the beginning of the so-called “war on drugs”.
+Alongside the assassinations, at least 23 press workers have gone missing.
+In areas such as Veracruz and Oaxaca, the situation is particularly desperate owing to the widespread infiltration of drug trafficking among state security forces.

 There can be no press freedom where journalists work in fear.